xyxj1024/xyxj1024.github.io/_posts/2022-10-26-streams-racket.md

 > ...
 > There are two ways of evaluating expressions.
 In the *innermost evaluation* rule, a function application <code>function-name (actual-parameter)</code> is calculated by: (1) evaluating the expression represented by <code>actual-parameter</code>; (2) substituting the result for the formal in the function body; (3) evaluating the body; (4) finally returning the result.
 Under the *outermost evaluation* rule, a function application is calculated by: (1) substituting the actual for the formal in the function body; (2) evaluating the body; (3) finally returning its value as the answer.
 Both type of evaluation produce the same result under "normal" circumstances. ...
 Outermost evaluation is also called *lazy evaluation* since an expression is not evaluated unless it is required.
 Compiler can prevent duplicate evaluations.
 So the programmer is free from such concerns.

 Technically, in a functional language like Haskell, lazy evaluation means ["call-by-name" plus "sharing"](https://wiki.haskell.org/Lazy_evaluation).
+Unlike Haskell, Racket (and most other languages) *eagerly evaluates* function arguments, i.e. [a function call is performed as soon as it is encountered in a procedure](https://en.wikipedia.org/wiki/Evaluation_strategy#Eager_evaluation).

 A **thunk**{: style="color: red"} <code>fn () => e</code> is a value (or zero-argument function) that is yet to be evaluated.
 A lazy run-time system does not evaluate a thunk unless it has to.
 Below is a thunk ADT implemented in Standard ML:

 ```sml
 signature THUNK =